Walk-Up Vaccination Clinic Will Be Held At Baltimore City Community College Tuesday

 BALTIMORE (WJZ) — Baltimore City Health Department is hosting a one-day only, walk-up vaccination clinic at Baltimore City Community College.

-City health officials say the vaccine clinic will be on Tuesday, April 27 from 10 a.m. to 4 p.m. at 2901 Liberty Heights.READ MORE: Stimulus Check Update: Will There Be A Fourth Relief Payment?
+City health officials say the vaccine clinic will be on Tuesday, April 27 from 10 a.m. to 4 p.m. at 2901 Liberty Heights.READ MORE: COVID In Maryland: Drive-Thru, No Appointment Vaccinations Available At Six Flags, Regency Furniture Stadium And Ripken Stadium

-Interested residents can get to the location via busses 22, 29 and Citylink Lime.READ MORE: Baltimore Police Identify DPW Employee Killed In Friday Shooting
+Interested residents can get to the location via busses 22, 29 and Citylink Lime.READ MORE: COVID IN Maryland: Hospitalization Up, Positivity Rate Down

 You must bring a form of identification with you — license, passport or mail with your name on it.

-Depending on volume, you might have to wait in line.MORE NEWS: COVID-19 In Maryland: Key Coronavirus Metrics Trending Down
+Depending on volume, you might have to wait in line.MORE NEWS: COVID Latest: Anne Arundel County To Lift COVID Restrictions On Social Gatherings

 The clinic is offering the Moderna vaccine to anyone ages 18 or older.